jolivain/trusted-firmware-a/docs/components/cot-binding.rst

 =======================

-The device tree allows to describes the chain of trust with the help of certificates and images nodes, which in turn contains number of sub-nodes (i.e. certificate and image) mentioning properties for every certificate and image respectively.
+The device tree allows to describes the chain of trust with the help of cot node which contains manifests and images as sub-nodes.
+Manifests and images nodes contains number of sub-nodes (i.e. certificate and image) mentioning properties of the certificate and image respectively.
 Also, this binding allows to describe OID of non-volatile counters, memory mapped address and size of non-volatile counter register.